stabilaprotocol/documentation-en/docs/introduction/overview.md

 ## 2.1 How to Become a Super Representative

  In STABILA network, any account can apply to become a super representative candidate.
-Every account can vote for super representative candidates.
-The top 27 candidates with the most votes are the super representatives.
+Every account can vote for executives.
+The top 27 candidates with the most votes are Governors.
 Super representatives can produce blocks.
 The votes will be counted every 6 hours, so super representatives may also change every 6 hours.

  To prevent vicious attack, STABILA network burns 9999 STB from the account that applies to become a super representative candidate.